 A lot is made about cloud computing and its cost and time saving benefits, but when your business is small, a lot of times, it could just be looked at as an unnecessary addition to your computing infrastructure.
 Today, we thought we would go through a few ways that even the smallest of businesses can utilize cloud computing.

 As the COVID-19 pandemic continues around us, many businesses have found themselves seriously reconsidering their business’ infrastructure, pondering the switch from onsite hardware to cloud-based options.
 While these hosted options can offer businesses relief from a costly hardware refresh, it is important to acknowledge that cloud computing may not be a one-size-fits-all panacea.
 Let’s take a closer look.

-The cloud has proven to be an extremely useful tool for the modern business.
-Not only does it provide anywhere-anytime access to applications, processing, storage, et al; it also delivers those products as a service, allowing you to budget for recurring costs rather than major upfront ones.
+The cloud has proven to be an extremely useful tool for modern businesses.
+Not only does it provide anywhere-anytime access to applications, processing, storage, and more, it also delivers those products as a service, allowing an organization--or an individual--to budget for recurring costs rather than major upfront ones.
 This provides your organization with functional, supported, and secure computing environments that eliminate a lot of the support costs that traditional computing environments require.
 It sounds like a perfect scenario for small and large businesses alike, but things aren’t always what they seem, as a lot of cloud users have found that they have incurred several hidden costs by using cloud platforms.
 Today, we take a look at these hidden costs.